jmframe/noah-da-gp/README.md

 ## Genetal TODO list
 * Keep this README up do date.
+* Need to extract all the local information for the noah runs, the initial plant/soil states, the general parameters and time offset.
 * Finish the multi-objective data assimilation code.
+Soni has a first version of this.
+Will try running once the run directories are
+* working.
 * Copy in Craig's GP code.
 The MPI version runs in parallel and is for training.
 The non-MPI version is for making predictions.
 * Make a run directory, and the ability to fill it with a directory for each site:
     * as of 9-7-2020 a general 'runs' directory, testing open loop and da.
 This will be replaced by the two directories described below.